ARSH630132/QUESTION-PRACTICE/README.md

 ## Download the Executable

-You can download the Windows executable from the following link:
+You can download the Windows executable from the following link :

 [Download main.exe](https://github.com/ARSH630132/QUESTION-PRACTICE/releases/download/v1.0.0/main.exe)